QEDK/goodbot/README.md

 ## Style guidelines

 Full list at https://www.flake8rules.com
-Travis checks linting automatically for all commits.
+Travis will check linting automatically for all commits (including pull requests), you can run flake8 with the required commands to get equivalent results.

 ### Ignored (should not be followed):